One-Nexus/Synergy/README.md

 }
 ```

-Alternatively, since by default adding a setting will also create a modifier for the setting, you can apply the styles by adding the modifier to your HTML tag, regardless of the settings value:
+Alternatively, since by default adding a setting will also create a modifier for the setting, you can apply the styles by adding the modifier to your HTML tag, regardless of the setting's value:

 ```html
 <div class="header-dark">